 (5) The Commission must notify the parties of its decision in terms of Section 191(8) within fourteen (14) days of receiving the objection.

+(6) In the event that the request has been granted, the party who applied for the dispute to be referred to the Labour Court must refer the matter to the Labour Court in line with Rule 11 of the Labour Court Rules.

-: Section 188A INQUIRY
+PART SEVEN: Section 188A INQUIRY

-Rule 34 How to request an inquiry in terms of Section 188A
+34 How to request an inquiry in terms of Section 188A

 (1) An employer requesting the Commission to conduct an inquiry, must do so by delivering a completed LRA Form 7.19 to the Commission.